CT-Data-Collaborative/ctdata-sots-formations-data-processing/README.md

 `python convert_to_json.py -i [INPUT DIR WHERE R OUTPUT DATA TO] -o [OUTPUT DIR WHERE YOU WANT IT TO GO] -c`

 Replace paths accordingly.
 If you omit the `-c` flag at the end, the processing will be a "dry run" and no data will be written out.

+Finally, copy the final data into the '/dist/data/' directory in the 'sots-formations-app' folder and push '/dist' to s3.